 Christie Pits Park

-Where: 750 Bloor St. West, Toronto
+Address: 750 Bloor St. West, Toronto

-This park on Bloor West features the Alex Duff Memorial Pool, three baseball diamonds, a multi-sport field, skateboarding area, basketball and volleyball courts, a children’s playground and labyrinth, splash pad and wading pool.
+This large park right on Bloor West features the Alex Duff Memorial Pool, three baseball diamonds, a multi-sport field, skateboarding area, basketball and volleyball courts, a children’s playground and labyrinth, splash pad and wading pool.

 Dufferin Grove Park

-Where: 875 Dufferin St., Toronto
+Address: 875 Dufferin St., Toronto

 Just south of Bloor West, this park features a multipurpose sports field, basketball court, picnic area, wading pool, children’s playground and reflexology footpath.
 Plus, be sure to check out the farmers’ market at their indoor-outdoor clubhouse!